python/python-docs-fr/README.rst

 What to translate
 ~~~~~~~~~~~~~~~~~

-- Prioritize the higher version, identical strings between version can
-  automatically be reused.
+You can start with easy tasks like reviewing fuzzy entries to help
+keeping the documentation up to date.
+You can also proofread already
+translated entries, and finally translate untranslated ones.

 - Do not translate content of ``:ref:...`` and ``:term:...``
 - Put english words, if you have to use them, in *italics* (surrounded
   by stars).
-- ``::`` at the end of some paragraphs have to be translated to ``:
+- ``::`` at the end of some paragraphs have to be translated to `` :
   ::`` in French to place the space before the column.